Cabinets of Curiosity

 “It’s the best thing I have ever done.”

 RAMM appreciated the value of working closely with its partners, as some of those making cabinets struggled to put their ideas into practice.
 Working as a team across institutions, project staff were able to offer support and relevant skills.
-YISP is keen to continue working with the museum.
+YISP has incorporated the methodology into its work.

 For further information